 If you have Anaconda installed you can install the CDS API by

 - Paste the 2 line code into a %USERPROFILE%\.cdsapirc file, where in your windows environment, %USERPROFILE% is usually located at C:\Users\Username folder).
-For instructions on how to create a dot file on Windows, please see here or check the instructions provided by one of users on the C3S Forum.
+The CDS API expects to find the .cdsapirc file in your home directory.

-- Install the CDS API client by running the following command in a Command Prompt window: pip install cdsapi (or try pip install --user cdsapi)
+Install the CDS API client by running the following command in a Command Prompt window:

 If you are getting connection issues, we recommend that in the first instance you check your proxy settings with your local IT team.